 Incorrect!
 Try again.

-B.The number of paths of length exactly between and .
+B.The total number of edges, .

-D.The number of edges between and multiplied by .
+D.The total number of vertices, .

 Incorrect!
 Try again.